bsteen/markov-tweet-generator/README.md

 For super-extra credit consume a user name from Twitter and grab some tweets by the person as your source material.
 Python 3 must be installed for the `get_tweets.py` script to run.
 This API needs to be installed: `sudo pip3 install tweepy`
 Twitter API keys from `get_tweets.py` have been purposely removed.
-You must provide you own!
+You must provide your own!
 Tested to work on GNU/Linux.

 ## How To Use